 Spring is finally here and that means I’ll be drinking iced coffee more often than hot coffee.
 I learned how to make cold brew iced coffee and I’m going to show you just how easy it is to make at home!
 Imagine the money you will save making your iced coffee at home instead of stopping to buy one each day.

 I was just about out of creamer, so I ran to Target to grab some.
-The So Delicious brand comes in original, vanilla and hazelnut.
+So Delicious comes in original, vanilla and hazelnut.
 I’m a vanilla iced coffee girl myself, but I like unflavored in my hot coffee.
 I really like hazelnut too, but vanilla was my choice today.
-While I was there I found this cool little bottle near the canning jars, perfect for an on-the-go iced coffee!

 Plan Ahead to Properly Cold Brew